 With both sides roughly symmetrical, air is drawn through the first two heatsinks and then pushed through the 120mm fan out the back.
 This would seem to be a better choice than front-mounting the fan as I doubt it would have a high enough static pressure to effectively push a decent airflow through all four fin arrays.

-The top has a molded black plastic cover which serves two purposes: firstly to hold the fan in place and secondly to keep the air flowing in the correct direction.
+The top has a moulded black plastic cover which serves two purposes: firstly to hold the fan in place and secondly to keep the air flowing in the correct direction.

 A total of 8 heatpipes are utilised in the design, which is the largest, to date, that I have encountered.
 Six of the pipes are fed through the central two towers with one heatpipes bending around in the outside heatsinks – this ensures the heat is evenly distributed to all areas of the heatsink for maximum heat loss.

-The copper pipes are nickel-plated so as to match the aluminum fins and each pipe bends in differently at the bottom but they all pass through just above the base in
+The copper pipes are nickel-plated so as to match the aluminium fins and each pipe bends in differently at the bottom but they all pass through just above the base in

 order for the maximum amount of heat to transfer to them and then be dissipated through the heatsinks.

-The Cooler Master V8 base has a mirror-like finish and is very smooth in order to create a good contact with the processor’s IHS.
+The base has a mirror-like finish and is very smooth in order to create a good contact with the processor’s IHS.

 Moreover, either side of the base are two screw-threaded holes for attached the retention plates for installation purposes.